 \subsubsection{Modelling based on the velocity gradients in different regions along the stripped tails}

 The above modeling can not trace the variation of velocity gradient along the stripped tails of ESO~137-001, which has been observed in Section \ref{subsec:overall properties}.
 Thus, we attempted the second method to construct the velocity field model of the ionized gas.
-We first rotated $42\degr$ from the East to South for the velocity field to ensure the global velocity gradient along the horizontal direction.
+We first rotated $48\degr$ anticlockwise for the velocity field to ensure the global velocity gradient along the horizontal direction.
 Then we divided the velocity field into eleven regions along the stripped tails and measured the velocity gradients in these regions.
 We adopted the same width for the first ten regions, while the width of the last region was set to be larger to cover enough data points.
 As shown in Fig.~\ref{fig:rotation_curves_fitting}, for each region, we calculated the H$\alpha$ flux-weighted averages of the velocities from the spaxels in each column.
 The corresponding velocity gradient was derived by fitting these average velocities as a function of the distance across the stripped tails.
 We calculated the error-weighted averages of the data in ten distance bins and adopted a linear function to perform the fitting.
-The best-fit velocity gradients of these regions are used to model the velocity field of the ionized gas.
+The best-fitting velocity gradients of these regions are used to model the velocity field of the ionized gas.